The first light spread over the sand. Morning had come.

 It wasn't what she had imagined.

-Ruhan dismounted and offered her a hand.
-"Welcome to Tughril," he said, a small smile on his lips.
+Ruhan dismounted from the horse and offered her a hand.
+"Welcome to Tughril."
+He said, smiling.

 She took his hand and stepped down, her legs unsteady.
 "It's… incredible," she whispered.